NVIDIA/G-Assist/README.md

 Project G-Assist is built for community expansion.
 Whether you're a Python developer, C++ enthusiast, or just getting started — its Plugin architecture makes it easy to define new commands for G-Assist to execute.
 We can't wait to see what the community dreams up!

+> 🚀 **Protocol V2 Migration**: We're transitioning to Protocol V2 with the new G-Assist SDK!
+This brings JSON-RPC 2.0 communication, native Python support (no compilation needed), and dramatically simpler plugin development (~20 lines vs 200+).
+See the [Plugin Migration Guide](./PLUGIN_MIGRATION_GUIDE_V2.md) for details.

 ## Why Plugins Matter

 - Leverage a responsive Small Language Model (SLM) running locally on your own RTX GPU